sematext/docs/docs/dashboards/components-overview.md

 description: Components offered in chart builder.

 As shown in the screenshot below, in the 'Other' tab within the left panel for component selection, you'll find a range of generic components.
 Once you select a component from this category, you'll begin by choosing the solution type from which you wish to retrieve data.
-Next, you'll complete the necessary and optional parameters, including metrics, filtering, grouping, transformations, styling, and more to start building your custom component.
+Next, complete the necessary and optional parameters, including metrics, filtering, grouping, transformations, styling, and more to start building your custom component.

 ![Create Custom Component](../images/dashboards/create-custom-component.gif)